bosscha/gaia-shock/doc/_build/html/_sources/index.rst.txt

    GAIAdata
    clustering
    analysis
-   julia

 Scope of the project
 ====================

 The project is meant to provide the scripts necessary to deal with the stellar cluster data read from GAIA archive and the analysis methods.
-The scripts are mainly written in python using external libraries like numpy, astropy, scikit-learn, etc.
+The scripts are mainly written in python using external libraries like numpy, astropy, scikit-learn and in Julia using various modules (Clusterings, Stats, etc)

 Indices and tables